Bushfire fighting water additives and health

 - Contact 13 QGOV (13 74 68) for your nearest Public Health Unit.

-For more information about the water additives used in Queensland to fight bushfires, refer to the information provided by Queensland Fire and Emergency Services.
+For more information about the water additives used in Queensland to fight bushfires, refer to the information provided by Queensland Fire Department.